wszlosek/DevLogs/_posts/2023-07-15-introduction-to-mutation-testing-scala.md

 &nbsp;
 ### Sample mutations types

-PITest (Mutation Testing Framework) generates various types of mutations.
+PITest generates various types of mutations.
 Here are some example types of mutations that PITest can generate:

 * **conditional operator replacement**: changes conditional operators, such as `==`, `!=`, `<`, `>`, etc., to other operators, such as `< -> <=`, `== -> !=`, to see if the tests respond correctly to different cases.